-MUSIC 16 World Music 3 units
+MUSIC 16 World Music

-54 lecture hours Not open to students with credit in HUMAN 16 Transferable to CSU/UC
+Not open to students with credit in HUMAN 16 Transferable to CSU/UC

 An introduction to music as experienced through various world cultures including, but not limited to, Asia, India, the Middle East, Africa, Australia, and South America.
 Subcultures, such as Native American music and Ethnic North American music are also studied..
 (L)